Skip to main content

 What is VLOOKUP?

-VLOOKUP, or Vertical Lookup, is a function that allows you to search for a value in the first column of a table and return a corresponding value from a specified column in that row.
-The syntax for VLOOKUP is:
+VLOOKUP, which stands for Vertical Lookup, enables users to search for a specific value in the first column of a table and return a corresponding value from a designated column in that same row.
+The syntax for VLOOKUP is as follows:

 =VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])

-• [range_lookup]: Optional; TRUE for an approximate match or FALSE for an exact match.
+• [range_lookup]: Optional; set to TRUE for an approximate match or FALSE for an exact match.

 What is XLOOKUP?

-XLOOKUP is a newer function introduced in Excel 365 that provides more flexibility than VLOOKUP.
-It can search both vertically and horizontally, making it suitable for various data structures.
+XLOOKUP is a more versatile function introduced in Excel 365, designed to enhance the functionality of traditional lookup methods.
+Unlike VLOOKUP, it can search both vertically and horizontally.
 The syntax for XLOOKUP is:

 =XLOOKUP(lookup_value, lookup_array, return_array, [if_not_found], [match_mode], [search_mode])